vesavlad/intellij-extra-icons-plugin/docs/GET_STARTED.md

 Please note you can define multiple conditions.
 Your icon will be applied if at least one of the conditions is verified.

 Finally, you will select an icon.
-This icon can be located on your computer, otherwise you can reuse an icon that comes with Extra Icons:
+This icon can be located on your computer, otherwise you can reuse an icon that comes with Simple Icons:
 ![Choose user icon](screenshots/get_started/add-user-icons-type.png)

 ### Plugin configuration at the IDE level